BNP Paribas Asset Management

-BNP Paribas Asset Management is the dedicated, autonomous asset management business of BNP Paribas Group.
+BNP Paribas Asset Management is the dedicated, autonomous asset management branch of BNP Paribas Group.

 History

-In 2007, BNP Paribas regrouped its function in asset management under the brand name BNP Paribas Investment Partners.
+In 2007, BNP Paribas regrouped its functions in asset management under the brand name BNP Paribas Investment Partners.

 In 2010, the closing of the transaction between BNP Paribas Investment Partners and Fortis Investments was completed.

-In June 2017, BNP Paribas Investment Partners rebrands as BNP Paribas Asset Management.
+In June 2017, BNP Paribas Investment Partners rebranded as BNP Paribas Asset Management.

+In August 2024, BNP Paribas Asset Management entered exclusive talks with Axa for the acquisition of Axa Investment Managers for €5.1bn, in order to create one of the largest asset management firms in Europe, with around €1.5tn of assets under management.
+On 21 December 2024, Axa and BNP Paribas signed the purchase agreement of Axa Investment Managers by Cardif (BNP Paribas' insurance company and the takeover was finalised on 1 July 2025.